-If you're looking for a recipe to make for your family that's easy, delicious and QUICK, then you are going to love Chicken Stuffed with Ricotta Cheese.
+If you're looking for a recipe to make for your family that's easy, delicious and QUICK, then you are going to love this copycat recipe for Skinny Taste Chicken Stuffed with Ricotta Cheese.

 This is an easy to make AND you can have it on the table in just under an hour or even faster if you prepare the chicken earlier in the day.
 As a result, this recipe is also elegant enough to serve for company or a holiday meal.